shubhxcluzive/Star-Wars-API/README.md

 Query parameters:
     favourite :(set as True or False)
     custome_name: if users wants to set a custom name for movie
-Response: Returns all movies which are set as favourite by user
+Response: Returns all movies which are set as favourite by user.

 Insertion of data into MongoDB: